From Dreaming to Owning: 8 Essential Steps for First-Time Homebuyers

 Making the move from just dreaming about being a homeowner to actually making the move takes more than just mindset.
 It takes careful financial planning and thinking about the future.
 This 8-step guide provides insights to help you prepare for making your dream become a reality.

 Navigating the path to homeownership doesn’t have to be overwhelming.
-Follow these eight tips for a smoother journey.
+Follow these nine steps for a smoother journey.

 Start saving early.